Skip to main content

 What Is the Immunological Fallout of Long Term Senolysis?

-The is intricately involved in the surveillance and clearance of senescent cells.
+The immune system is intricately involved in the surveillance and clearance of senescent cells.
 As we age, the efficiency of this process declines, contributing to the accumulation of senescent cells.
 Senolytic therapy can be viewed as a way to pharmacologically assist the immune system in its natural housekeeping duties.

 However, the long-term consequences of this intervention on immune function are complex and multifaceted.
 The SASP, while pro-inflammatory, also contains chemokines that attract immune cells to sites of damage.
 By eliminating senescent cells and their SASP, senolytics could paradoxically dampen the immune response in certain contexts.